Tennessee lawmaker returns to House after expulsion over gun protest | Politics

 County legislatures are empowered to fill local vacancies to the Tennessee statehouse until a special election can be held to fill out the remainder of the two-year term.
 The Metropolitan Council of Nashville and Davidson County voted 36-0 on Monday to make Jones, 27, the interim representative.
 He had been elected to Tennessee's House of Representatives last year.

 Republicans on Thursday voted to kick out Jones and fellow Democrat Justin Pearson, but spared a white representative who joined them in their rule-breaking demonstration in the well of the House floor on March 30.
-Unlike the other two, Gloria Johnson, the white representative, did not use a megaphone while also breaking decorum.
+Unlike the other two, Gloria Johnson, the white representative, did not use a megaphone.
 The vote to expel her came up one vote short of the two-thirds majority needed, prompting criticisms that race was a factor.

 Pearson could get a similar vote for reinstatement on Wednesday when the Shelby County Board of Commissioners will consider reappointing him to his Memphis district.
 The three were protesting the legislature's stance on guns in the wake of the March 27 shooting at a Nashville school that killed three 9-year-old students and three staff members.